ceptfh/ceptfh.github.io/index.md

 # Tools For Humanity

 We're an open-source communications company, <br>
-eager to advance the efforts of the brilliant team at: <br>
+eager to assist the efforts of the brilliant team at: <br>
 Tools for Humanity and Worldcoin Foundation. <br>

 If you are as excited as we are <br>